repeaterjs/repeater/README.md

 })();
 ```

-Creating a channel from a websocket.
+Logging messages from a websocket and closing if we receive the message "close".

 ```js
 import { Channel } from "@channel/channel";